astronomer/docs/learn/airflow-opensearch.md

 Integrating OpenSearch with Airflow allows you to:

 - Use Airflow's [data-driven scheduling](airflow-datasets.md) to run operations involving documents stored in OpenSearch based on upstream events in your data ecosystem, such as when a new model is trained or a new dataset is available.
-- Run dynamic queries based on upstream events in your data ecosystem or user input via [Airflow params](airflow-params.md) on documents and vectors stored in OpenSearch to retrieve relevant objects.
+- Run dynamic queries based on upstream events in your data ecosystem or user input via [Apache Airflow® params](airflow-params.md) on documents and vectors stored in OpenSearch to retrieve relevant objects.
 - Add Airflow features like [retries](rerunning-dags.md#automatically-retry-tasks) and [alerts](error-notifications-in-airflow.md) to your OpenSearch operations.

 ## Time to complete